noamzilo/JustGptIt/ai_help/ai_instructions.md

 12. Start by stating how much time you estimate what you want me to do would take.
 Make sure every answer you provide takes no more than 8 minutes.
 If it does, give me a shorter answer and state what was omitted.
 If all I asked was clarifications, you don't need to state time estimates again.
 13. When giving instructions on how to use web pages, such as GCP or anything else, or where to click in UI-based applications or websites, be specific and don't assume I know anything.
 14. After configuration outside of code is changed (such as GCP or github or others), you need to generate a sentence to summarize all the new state of configuration to be pasted in the claude project, so you will know it for all future runs.
 Only summarize valid states.
 Don't summarize errors or bugs or status between valid changes.
+15. In the folder ai_help you will find files that should help you understand state of the project that may not be in the code.
+For example gcp_state.md.

 General information that you need to inject where needed:
 1. The repo name is "personal_website"